mebusvg/SpotiTube/README.md

 npm install

-To start Electron/server use:
+To start Electron/server:

 npm start

-If you only want the server to run and use SpotiTube in your browser use:
+If you only want the server to run and use SpotiTube in your browser:

 npm run-script start-server ./server